cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

 * up to now no use of the thesaurus!
 If this stays as such, all the passages on ontologies have to be removed!
-So try to integrate the use of thesauri!
+So try to integrate the use of the thesaurus!
 Then ontologies can be discussed.
 But ontologies should not have such a high prominence in the introduction.

 * pros and cons of sending data to a local script or sending a script to a central database,